devNegative-asm/Fhidwfe-Language/readme.txt

 	There is an automated way of doing this, by using the "guard" keyword.
 This keyword can be inserted anywhere without affecting parsing.

-	Adding the guard keyword will cause all further variables used in that file to have a long string prepended to them to almost entirely prevent cross-file name clashes. when used properly, a guard will prevent your code from accessing compiler constants and globals from other files, and prevent other files from accessing your globals.
+	Adding the guard keyword will cause all further variables used in that file to have a long string prepended to them to almost entirely prevent cross-file name clashes. writing import [var_name] afterward will specifically allow access to that global variable, even if it's in another file. when used properly, a guard will prevent your code from accessing compiler constants and globals from other files, and prevent other files from accessing your globals.
 	(The following may be changed later)
 		It is possible to bypass another file's guard by prepending its prefix to the name of a global variable.
 This is very strongly discouraged.